-Tapkey locks have following key characteristics:
+Tapkey locks have the following key characteristics:

-- Designed for Ease of Use: Tapkey was designed to make digital access and access control as simple as possible, including
+- Designed for ease of use: Tapkey was designed to make digital access and access control as simple as possible, including

 - Ease of installation

-- Managing Access
+- Managing access

-- Getting Access
+- Getting access

 - Tapkey locks currently use NFC and/or Bluetooth Low Energy (BLE) technology to communicate with mobile devices and NFC to communicate with access cards.
-Many devices smartphones support both, NFC and BLE others, like the iPhone, only support either of them (iPhones don't support NFC).
+Many devices smartphones support both, NFC and BLE.
+Others, like the iPhone, only support either of them (iPhones don't support NFC).
 Tapkey locks can also support one or multiple of these technologies.

 - Offline Locks: Tapkey-enabled locks do not require any other connectivity than local connectivity to the accessing smartphone or key fob.
 To communicate with the cloud-based Tapkey Trust Service, the mobile device's internet connectivity is leveraged.

 Depending on the type of access device, Tapkey uses different NFC technologies.
 I.e. it implements dual behaviour: HCE modus

 - NFC Initiator: Locks behave as ISO14443-4 Type A reader for communication with access cards and some mobile devices.